-This Video Of Jason Momoa Responding To People Saying He Has A Dad Bod Is So Epic
+Jason Momoa Had An Epic Response To Haters Saying He Has A Dad Bod

 One of the best ways to beat a few trolls is to basically ignore them.
 At least that's what Jason Momoa is doing after being body-shamed (I know, right) for having a "dad bod" (yeah, I know, right), according to some fans who found his appearance on a family vacation to be not up to par with their standards.
 In fact, you should see the video of Jason Momoa responding to people saying he has a "dad bod."
 He's got the coolest answer.